jenstem/credit-card-validator/README.md

 GIVEN a Python app\
 WHEN I type in the credit card number and run the command line "python validator.py"\
-THEN I see comment printed in the terminal\
+THEN I see a comment printed in the terminal\
 WHEN I see the comment, "Valid credit card"\
 THEN I know the credit card number is valid\
 WHEN I see the comment, "Invalid credit card"\